Control 3.9: Microsoft Sentinel Integration

 Configure at the Defender portal (security.microsoft.com) > Microsoft Sentinel > Data connectors > Microsoft Copilot.

-Sentinel MCP Server Integration (Primary Path)
+Sentinel MCP Server Integration (Optional AI-Assisted Query Augmentation)

 Configuration Steps: